Kay Francis … Tanya “Spot White” Borisoff

 Her performance as Tanya is capable.
-It’s one of her best films, and a role which certainly isn’t that challenging, though Tanya’s circumstance is a little bit drastic.
+It’s one of her best films, though Tanya’s circumstance is a little bit drastic.
 This is a well disguised attempt from First National Pictures to make Kay look like she’s acting when in reality she’s just doing what she does best: wearing stunning clothes and suffer in melodramatic situations.

 For me, the most memorable aspect of this movie is Tanya’s entrance into Nick’s Place, walking down the stairs wearing that flashy gown.
 That, along with her entrance to a party in Stolen Holiday (1937) for me are the best she ever made.
 They don’t film stuff like that anymore.

 Ricardo Cortez has another role as a sleazy creep with nothing on his mind but financial gain.
-As in all of his movies, he meets his maker at the end of the film when Tanya poisons him…and gets away with it.
 Also good is Lyle Talbot as the alcoholic doctor.
 I like him here much better than I did in Mary Stevens, M.D.
 In Mandalay he is given a big task, and performs it admirably.

 Mandalay was released with a huge success, despite being banned by the Catholic Legion of Decency.
 The direction by Michael Curtiz is brilliant, and probably would be a great example to show people who have never seen a movie made before 1950 a good example of how great the films from the early 1930s could be.